 They have been photographing residents of Porthleven, ranging in ages from a three month old baby to elderly residents, which would become the subject of this fine charity book.
 It was hoped that proceeds from this book will go to the Children’s Hospice South West’s Precious Lives Appeal.

 Besides raising a lot of money for this great charity but this book produced in their garden shed will become a brilliant achievement for this delightful village.
-It's also a great feeling, as a garden shed maker, that the humble - but important - garden shed can be used for so many different and worthwhile activities.
+It’s also a great feeling, as a large wooden shed maker, that the humble – but important – garden shed can be used for so many different and worthwhile activities.